hugo-cardenas/dpkg-info/README.md

 # dpkg-info

-Parse a file following the format of Debian's `/var/lib/dpkg/status` and serve a website which lists all packages and displays an info page for each package, allowing to navigate through package dependencies.
+Parse a file following the format of Debian's `/var/lib/dpkg/status` and serve a website which:
+- Lists all packages
+- Displays info page for each package
+- Allows to navigate through package dependencies

 The project is composed of a Node.js server and a React application displaying the data.